nic-dgl104-winter-2024/pattern-library/README.md

 ### Enhancements over MVC

-MVVM evolvees from MVC but introduces two crucial distinctions:
+MVVM evolves from MVC but introduces two crucial distinctions:

 * Data-binding: Unlike MVC, MVVM's View is fully decoupled from the Model, heavily relying on data binding for synchronization, thus minimizing direct UI-program logic interaction and facilitating dynamic UI responsiveness.

-* ViewModel's role: the ViewModel is primarily concerned with preparing data for display while the Controller in MVC directly manages application flow, deciding which content to display and reacting to user inputs by updating the Model or selecting a different view.
+* ViewModel's role: the ViewModel is primarily concerned with preparing data for display, while the Controller in MVC directly manages application flow, deciding which content to display and reacting to user inputs by updating the Model or selecting a different view.

 ### Data Binding Explained